To market and promote Lexington's Bluegrass Region for the purpose of attracting visitors and growing the economy.

 For visitors, we provide a wealth of information (in advance of their arrival and while they are in town) about what to see and do in Lexington.
 We produce a comprehensive visitor planning guide and provide vacation planning assistance.

-VisitLEX is a member of the Destination Marketing Association International (DMAI).
-Founded in 1914, DMAI promotes sound professional practices in travel marketing and in the solicitation and servicing of meetings and conventions.
+VisitLEX is a member of the Destinations International (formerly Destination Marketing Association International).
+Founded in 1914, Destinations International promotes sound professional practices in travel marketing and in the solicitation and servicing of meetings and conventions.

-In 2008 the Bureau was awarded accreditation by the DMAI.
-The DMAI accreditation program defines performance and compliance standards for destination marketing organizations, assuring that staff, leadership and external stakeholders follow proper practices and perform at an acceptable level for the industry.
+In 2008 the Bureau was awarded accreditation by the Destinations International.
+This accreditation program defines performance and compliance standards for destination marketing organizations, assuring that staff, leadership and external stakeholders follow proper practices and perform at an acceptable level for the industry.

 VisitLEX is a public service organization authorized by the Kentucky Revised Statutes (KRS 91A.350) and established in 1974 by a Lexington-Fayette Urban County Government (LFUCG) ordinance.

 VisitLEX is not a membership organization.
 Operating revenue is generated by occupied hotel/motel rooms in Lexington-Fayette County.
-By state statute, hotels collect a six percent occupancy tax from their guests.
-One-third of that revenue goes to the Lexington Convention Center for debt repayment and operations, and two-thirds goes to the Bureau.
+By state statute, hotels collect a eight and one half percent occupancy tax from their guests.
+Four and one half percent of that revenue goes to the Lexington Convention Center for debt repayment and operations.
+The remaining four percent goes to the Bureau.

 VisitLEX is headed by a nine-member Commission appointed by the Mayor for three-year terms.
 Three commissioners are selected as representatives of the hotel and motel industry.
 One commissioner is selected as a representative of the restaurant industry.
 One commissioner is selected from a list submitted by Commerce Lexington.
 Four commissioners are selected at large by the Mayor and must be residents of Fayette County.
 In addition to the nine appointed members, there may be up to a seven-member non-voting ex-officio panel.